ClementPeter/HNG_Stage_2_Resume/README.md

 ## 💻 Description

-- A Mobile Appliaction to showcase my Resume built with flutter , this app was built as a solution to HNG STAGE 2 and has been built ; The main aim of building this is to show essential information about the developer portfolio i.e Bio, social media and what the developer can bring to the table
+- A Mobile Application to showcase my Resume built with flutter , this app was built as a solution to HNG STAGE 2 and has been built ; The main aim of building this is to show essential information about the developer portfolio i.e Bio, social media and what the developer can bring to the table

 ## 💻 Codebase Description